Discretion and Email Communications

-The online environment has now been with us for almost two decades with very few participants having any formal training on proper use and practices.
-Many thinking e-mail is always an informal “anything goes” tool to be used without thought or discretion.
-E-mails to me through this site prove that out… Some even taking the time to e-mail me with such visceral anger over the content on this site that I know they have bigger “issues” than disagreeing with my little E-mail Etiquette site.
+The online environment has been with us for over two decades, with very few participants having any formal training on proper use and practices.
+But even after all that time, some still think emails are always an informal “anything goes” tool to use without thought or discretion.

-The thing is this site can’t teach discretion.
+The thing is, this site can’t teach discretion.
 No one can force onliners to use discretion.
-One has to be willing to take the time and make the effort in order to apply appropriate discretion based on the task at hand and what that requires above and beyond what you may be willing to do at the moment.
+You have to be willing to take the time and make an effort beyond what you may be willing to do at the moment.

 With all the information on my email etiquette websites, I hope that most will discover that they prefer to understand technology—and be someone who makes an effort to use email and technology properly with knowledge, understanding, and courtesy.
 (And don’t forget about discretion.)